tangrams/cartography-docs/api-reference.md

 Not every basemap supports the full set of resources and the default styling of these assets is customized per Mapzen house style.
 See [Styles](styles.md) for what's supported.

-As the house styles are still in active development we recommend peggging an import to a specific major version, eg: `5`.
+As the basemaps are still in active development we recommend peggging an import to a specific major version, eg: `5`.
 See the [versioning](versioning.md) doc for more details.

 ## Language